farandal/excercise/README.md

 ##As a Customer, I want to add a new Review via the website, so I can give feedback on a product.

-Acceptance criteria:
+* Acceptance criteria:

 1. The page accepts a Product ID on the URL.
-This product must exist.
+This product must exist. \n
-2. If no matching product found, then show a descriptive message to the user.
+2. If no matching product found, then show a descriptive message to the user. \n
-3. If the product does exist, then show the Product Name on the form (read only).
+3. If the product does exist, then show the Product Name on the form (read only).\n
 4. The user can use a form to enter their Email, Rating and Comment.
-They can then click a "Save" button to submit their review.
+They can then click a "Save" button to submit their review. \n
-5. If the review fails validation, the user should see a descriptive message on the page.
+5. If the review fails validation, the user should see a descriptive message on the page. \n
-6. If the save is successful, the user should be redirected back to the View Product List page
+6. If the save is successful, the user should be redirected back to the View Product List page \n
-7. The page should have some basic visual styling.
+7. The page should have some basic visual styling. \n

-Technical acceptance criteria:
+* Technical acceptance criteria:

-1. Needs to call the Add Review web service you previously created
+1. Needs to call the Add Review web service you previously created \n
-2. Needs to work in current versions of Chrome and Firefox
+2. Needs to work in current versions of Chrome and Firefox \n
-3. No authentication required
+3. No authentication required \n

 ##Solution Overview: